-- economic aspects (economic models of the market for privacy, financial risks caused by privacy violations, the value of customer information, ...), - legal aspects (laissez-faire versus regulated approaches, US versus EU legal safeguards, ...), - managerial implications (the emerging role of Chief Privacy Officers, compulsory directives and self-regulative efforts, ...), and - policy aspects (trade-offs between individual privacy rights and societal needs, ...)
+- legal aspects (laissez-faire versus regulated approaches, US versus EU legal safeguards, ...), - managerial implications (the emerging role of Chief Privacy Officers, compulsory directives and self-regulative efforts, ...), and - policy aspects (trade-offs between individual privacy rights and societal needs, ...)

 Let me repeat a key word from the above description: "holistic."
 This term refers to the fact that we will try to cover a variety of angles in the privacy debate, and we will try to connect and contrast each angle to the others.
-The approach of this class therefore somewhat privileges breadth over depth (while offering tools and directions for more focused analysis), in order to give you a broad and varied understanding of privacy problems in a networked digital society.
+The approach of this class therefore somewhat privileges breadth over depth (while offering tools and directions for more focused analysis) to give you a broad and varied understanding of privacy problems in a networked digital society.
 (For this reason, this class also provides some preparation and introduction for/to other courses you may take at the Heinz College.)